There’s a good chance compressed air will be part of your new or old traditions. And not just during the holidays, during every day of the year.

 Think about the food you eat, the clothes you wear, the car you drive, the packages you send or receive this holiday season and beyond, and you’ll realize compressed air is everywhere.

-- Maybe you have a little cold or a headache, pharmaceutical plants use compressed air to help make products to get you through rough cold & flu seasons.
+Maybe you have a little cold or a headache, pharmaceutical plants use compressed air to help make products to get you through rough cold and flu seasons.

-- Maybe 2020 is the year you finally get that custom bike or hot rod you’ve dreamed of.
-Compressed air helps premium garages like Curly’s Inc. crank out the awesome customizations they’re known for.
+Maybe 2020 is the year you finally get that custom bike or hot rod you’ve dreamed of.
+Compressed air helps premium garages like Curly’s Inc. crank out the awesome customizations for which they’re known.

 Even if you’re familiar with compressed air and how it’s used, you probably don’t often think about the ubiquitous impact it has on everyone’s life.

 So this year as you’re eating your popcorn or drinking your coffee or opening a gift, remember compressed air will be a part of your holiday—however you spend it.
-And all of us at Sullair are wishing you a safe, happy and healthy holiday season!
+And all of us at Sullair wish you a safe, happy and healthy holiday season!